 A condition characterized by a bladder contraction of inadequate magnitude and/or duration to effect bladder emptying in a normal time span.
 This condition can be caused by drugs, fecal impaction, and neurologic conditions such as Diabetic neuropathy or low spinal cord injury or as a result of radical pelvic surgery.
 It also can result from a weakening of the detrusor muscle from vitamin B12 deficiency or idiopathic causes.
 Bladder under activity may cause over distension of the bladder resulting in overflow incontinence.

 The involuntary loss of urine associated with a sudden and strong urge to void (urgency).

 A strong desire to void.

-A group of physical and chemical tests done on a sample of urine to check for various disorders, including those of the kidneys and urinary tract.
+A group of physical and chemical tests done on a sample of urine to check for various disorders including those of the kidneys and urinary tract.

-Diagnostic tests to examine the bladder and urethral sphincter function.
+A diagnostic test to examine the bladder and urethral sphincter function.